Vyškov

 Vyškov (/cs/; Wischau) is a town in the South Moravian Region of the Czech Republic.
 It has about 21,000 inhabitants.
+The Haná River flows through the town.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The town is known for the Vyškov Castle and Vyškov Zoo.

 Administrative division

 Vyškov consists of 13 municipal parts (in brackets population according to the 2021 census):